 After graduating from DePaul University with a Master of Arts in Public Relations and Advertising, I moved to Washington, D.C. to continue building my career in public relations and communications.
-I joined Fannie Mae’s Marketing & Communications team in July 2019 as an Internal Communications Specialist, and as of this week, I will be switching gears with my new role as External Communications Specialist.
+I joined Fannie Mae’s Marketing & Communications team in July 2019 as an Internal Communications Specialist, and as of this week, I will be switching gears with my new role as External Communications Associate.
 As Internal Communications Specialist, my work was driven toward developing and executing internal communications strategies to ensure employees understand how their work connects with the company’s mission and corporate priorities, feel engaged and informed by company leadership, and are recognized for their efforts.
 In my new role, I will be working with Fannie Mae’s Corporate Initiatives team to promote the incredible work of our company and communicate industry insights from our brilliant leaders.

 How has COVID-19 affected the way your organization functions and your interaction with your clients?

 Very early in the pandemic, Fannie Mae transitioned seamlessly from working in the office to working remotely.
 Our business is complex and has many moving parts, which made the transition that much more impressive.
 The leaders on our Management Committee have always put our employees first and continue to support them every day in our new virtual environment.

 The Internal Communications team played a major role in making the remote work switch happen.
 Particularly with my client, we were responsible for making sure our business was engaged and our business leaders had the tools they needed to communicate with their employees.
 It was a challenge to move all in-person events, such as our Single-Family Town Hall, to a virtual setting but with the help from the entire Marketing & Communications organization, our employees were equipped with virtual platforms that made communications effective, straightforward, and engaging.